 "The keel of your Boston Whaler is the strongest area.
 The keel is designed to support the weight of the boat.
 For this reason, the trailer you select should contain center keel rollers to support the entire weight of the boat.
 Padded bunks should be located so they do not interfere with bottom spray rails and need only provide lateral stability.

 "Roller type trailers should not be used on Boston Whalers.
 Although this type of trailer is popular they can also cause damage to your boat and to the foam sandwich construction.
 Roller trailers do not support the boat at its strongest point--the keel.
 The rollers can cause a ripple effect on the fiberglass which could disrupt the bond between the fiberglass and foam core.
 In addition, rollers can put excessive pressure on moulded bottom spray rails when the boat is being launched and retrieved."

-Here is an example of a properly rigged trailer:
+Here is an example of a trailer with plenty of keel rollers:

 80,000 mile Trailer

 This trailer has safely transported a Whaler 25 Outrage over 80,000 highway miles.
 The weight is born by the keel rollers.
 The carpeted bunks only provide lateral stability.